Community investment

 Through our programs, we are focusing on three specific issues:

-1. Reducing inequalities, e.g., helping underprivileged people gain access to food and education.
+1. Reducing inequalities, e.g., helping underprivileged people gain access to food and education

-2. Improving community resilience in disaster-prone areas, e.g., providing access to clean water.
+2. Improving community resilience in disaster-prone areas

-3. Protecting the environment, e.g., protecting and reinvigorating forests and green public spaces.
+3. Protecting the environment, e.g., protecting and reinvigorating forests and green public spaces

 Target

-Progress
+Progress against Targets

 Measurement and management